nostr-protocol/nips/xx.md

 - `fa` Fiat amount: The fiat amount being traded, for range orders two values are expected, the minimum and maximum amount.
 - `pm` Payment method: The payment method used for the trade.
 - `premium` Premium: The percentage of the premium the maker is willing to pay.
+- `source` Source: The source of the order, it can be a URL that redirects to the order.
 - `rating` Rating: The rating of the maker, this document does not define how the rating is calculated, it's up to the platform to define it.
 - `n` Network: The network used for the trade, it can be `lightning`, `liquid`, `onchain`, etc.
 - `expiration` Expiration: The expiration date of the order ([NIP-40](https://github.com/nostr-protocol/nips/blob/master/40.md)).